-“Lord I pour my praise upon your feet, can’t move from here at all, let your glory take hold of me and shape me til’ you please and I’m in your deep and perfect will an instrument for thee,”
+“Lord I pour my praise upon your feet, can’t move from here at all, let your glory take hold of me and shape me til’ you’re please and I’m in your divine and perfect will an instrument for thee,”

 Worship is the theme of the music ministry for Gospel artist Sheana Elliott.
 The Bridgeport, Connecticut native served as music director and worship leader at New Vision International Ministries for 16 years before launching her solo career.
 A songwriter and an ordained minister, she has shared the stage with popular worship leaders like Deon Kipping, JJ Hairston and Pastor Chris Edwards, all of whom are based in her local area.
 Now the psalmist has released a brand new single called, “Best Me.”
 The song, from her forthcoming CD, can be purchased on iTunes, Amazon and other digital music outlets.